 3. Review management as listing maintenance

 What customers write directly influences how COSMO categorizes the product.
-Proactive review management is no longer a nice-to-have.
+Proactive review management is no longer just a nice-to-have.

 Rufus Test: How to Check Your Product’s AI Visibility